Splendid isolation: Bismarck and Salisbury

 After the founding of the German Reich in 1871, German Chancellor Bismarck created the 1873 League of the Three Emperors, or Dreikaiserbund, between Austria-Hungary, Russia and Germany.
 In 1878, the League collapsed due to competing Austrian and Russian aims in the Balkans, with Germany and Austria-Hungary forming the 1879 Dual Alliance.
 This became the Triple Alliance in 1882 with the addition of Italy.

 Unlike his successors, Bismarck viewed a war on two fronts as potentially fatal for Germany; his key foreign policy aims were friendship with Russia, and the isolation of France.
 When the French attempted to negotiate a Russian alliance in 1881, he persuaded Austria and Russia to join a reconstituted Dreikaiserbund.
 Even after the League finally dissolved in 1887, Bismarck replaced it with the Reinsurance Treaty, a secret agreement with Russia to observe 'benevolent neutrality', in the event of an attack by France on Germany, or Austria-Hungary on Russia.

 British Prime Minister Lord Salisbury once defined his foreign policy as "to float lazily downstream, putting out the occasional diplomatic boathook."
 He defined this as avoiding war with another Great Power, or combination of Powers, and securing communications with the Empire.
 A recurring concern was Russian access to the Mediterranean, in this case by acquiring Constantinople and the Dardanelles.
 (Note: This was, and remains, a long-standing Russian objective; in 1914, 50 per cent of total Russian exports, and 90 per cent of agricultural, went through the Straits.
-The Russian naval facility in Tartus is a key element driving their involvement in the Syrian civil war.)
+The Russian naval facility in Tartus was a key element driving their involvement in the Syrian civil war.)
 A factor in the 1853–1856 Crimean War, it resurfaced during the 1875–1878 Great Eastern Crisis, when jingoism demonstrated a growing sense of insecurity among British media and politicians.